alpinelinux/aports/CODINGSTYLE.md

 Use snake_case.
 Functions, variables etc. should be lower-cased with underscores to separate words.

-Local 'private' variables and functions n global scope should be pre-fixed with a single underscore to avoid nameclash with internal variables in `abuild`.
+Local 'private' variables and functions in global scope should be prefixed with a single underscore to avoid name collisions with internal variables in `abuild`.

 Double underscores are reserved and should not be used.